Tong Yao: Endorsements

-In September 2020, Tong Yao became the Chinese ambassador for Estée Lauder.
-From April, 2021, she selected as a Giorgio Armani Crossroads brand ambassador, and become brand ambassador for Giorgio Armani in China since August 2022.
+In September 2020, Tong became the Chinese ambassador for Estée Lauder.
+From April 2021, she selected as a Giorgio Armani Crossroads brand ambassador, and become brand ambassador for Giorgio Armani in China since August 2022.

 On September 21, 2020, lingerie and lifestyle brand NEIWAI officially announced that Tong Yao would become its brand ambassador.

 On November 30, 2021, she was announced as a brand ambassador for American luxury jewelry brand Tiffany & Co.

 On February 21, 2021, she has been announced as the Giorgio Armani Beauty ambassador in China.

 In May 2024, Swiss luxury watchmaker and jeweller Piaget SA announced that Tong has officially joined the Piaget family and become Piaget's brand ambassador in China.

 Personal life

-On October 1, 2019, Tong Yao and Wang Ran, CEO of private investment bank CEC Capital, married in an ancient castle in Italy.
+On October 1, 2019, Tong and Wang Ran, CEO of private investment bank CEC Capital, married in an ancient castle in Italy.